 Entry into this program requires completion of LWTech's admissions application.

-All are invited to come learn about LWTech’s newest applied bachelors degree, in Behavioral Healthcare.
-College faculty and staff will share information about the degree and the jobs it prepares graduates for.
+All those interested are invited to come learn about LWTech’s Behavioral and Social Services program, including the, Bachelor of Applied Science (BAS) degree in Behavioral Healthcare, an Associate of Applied Science (AAS) degree in Behavioral and Social Services and the option to earn a Certificate of Proficiency in Behavioral and Social Services/ College faculty and staff will share information about the degree and the jobs it prepares graduates for.
 We will explain the application process and answer questions.
-No RSVP required to attend.

-Please contact program director Rex Rempel at Rex.Rempel@lwtech.edu for information on information sessions.
+Due to the COVID-19 outbreak, all info sessions are offered virtually.
+Please contact program director Rex Rempel at Rex.Rempel@lwtech.edu for login information.

 For advising please visit the Academic Advising page for more information.